Miscellaneous

 Often, this is because you created a script called websockets.py in your current working directory.
 Then import websockets imports this module instead of the websockets library.

 Not all libraries are as feature-complete as websockets.
 For a fair benchmark, you should disable features that the other library doesn’t provide.
-Typically, you may need to disable:
+Typically, you must disable:

 • Compression: set compression=None